 If you like to read, are curious about the questions that reading raises, and value the opportunity to share your discoveries with others, you'll find that our course can bring benefits and rewards extending far beyond graduation.

-You'll have the opportunity to study modules that span right across literature in English, from the Middle Ages to the present day, and you'll find yourself responding to a range of absorbing and thought-provoking literary texts.
+You'll have the opportunity to study modules that span right across literature in English and you'll find yourself responding to a range of absorbing and thought-provoking literary texts.